 - Lectures #20: Strength design of reinforced shear walls

 - Lecture #21: Lateral-load analysis of shear-wall structures

 - Lecture #22: Design and detailing of floor and roof diaphragms

 - Lecture #23: Comparison of design using the ASD and SD approach

 - Lecture #24: Design of low-rise masonry structure for gravity and wind load

 - Lecture #25: Design of four-story masonry structure for gravity and seismic load

 - Lecture #26: References

-*An unprotected pdf handout of the slideshow is included with these Course Notes as a separate unprotected PDF.
+*A handout of the slideshow is included with these Course Notes as a separate unprotected PDF.
 The PowerPoint is available for purchase separately.